-The blue gum (Eucalyptus globulus) is an evergreen native to Australia.
-Of over 300 Eucalyptus species, this is the most widely cultivated for use in essential oil production.
+Eucalyptus globulus is an evergreen native to Australia, but cultivated in many countries.
+Of over 300 Eucalyptus species, this is the most widely planted for use in essential oil production.
 Mature trees grow up to 55 meters tall, with long, fragrant yellowy-green pointed leaves.
-The bark is also notable for its tendency to shed in long strips.
-Leaves are steam distilled to produce Eucalyptus globulus essential oil, which is the primary source of eucalyptus oil in the world.
+The outer bark sheds in long strips and regenerates quickly, while the inner bark plays a role in protecting the centre of the tree from fire damage.

 Botanical name: Eucalyptus globulus